-According to Nexion, the the merger provides them with the data centre infrastructure to rapidly expand on its entry into the Australian and global IT and telecommunications market.
+According to Nexion, the the merger provides them with the data center infrastructure to rapidly expand on its entry into the Australian and global IT and telecommunications market.

-The telco reseller says its now dubbed ‘NEXION W1 Perth Data Centre (NEXION W1)’ offers colocation services that are complemented by a full range of cloud solutions, Australian and global data network, SIP and direct access to AWS and other local Data Centres via Dark Fibre.
+The telco reseller says its now dubbed ‘NEXION W1 Perth Data Center (NEXION W1)' offers colocation services that are complemented by a full range of cloud solutions, Australian and global data network, SIP and direct access to AWS and other local Data Centers via Dark Fibre.